leifsahyun/mapmaker/README.md

 docker run -p 3000:3000 mapmaker
 ```

 Endpoints will be available at http://localhost:3000/api All endpoints are GET and take parameters as query string encoded values.
-They can return either a PNG image of the map generated or a 2D JS float array representing the grayscale of the image.
+They can return either a bmp, png, or jpeg image of the map generated or a big-endian, row-major buffer of JS double values representing the grayscale of the image.

 ## Endpoints

 ### GET /api/noise

-Returns 2D [simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) in the range \[0,1\) with octave combinations and peaks and valleys accentuated by a sigmoid function S(x) = 2x / (1 + |x|)
+Returns 2D [simplex noise](https://en.wikipedia.org/wiki/Simplex_noise) in the range \[0,1\) with octave combinations and peaks and valleys accentuated by a sigmoid function S(x) = x / (1 + |x|)

 **Required Parameters**